Lotto98/NYPD-Shooting-Incident-analysis/README.md

 # NYPD-Shooting-Incident-analysis

-Project for STATISTICAL INFERENCE AND LEARNING exam. (master's degree)
+Project for STATISTICAL INFERENCE AND LEARNING exam.
+(Master's degree)

 ## Description of the data
 "List of every shooting incident that occurred in NYC going back to 2006 through the end of the previous calendar year.